CHRISTMAS IN ITALY: DISCOVER ALL THE ITALIAN TIDINGS AND TRADITIONS

 RINGING IN THE NEW YEAR ITALIAN STYLE.

 The New Year’s Eve Gala Dinner is a wonderful tradition filled with an array of delicious treats from various regions.
 One can always find two mainstays, the Zampone and the Cotechino, accompanied by lentils.
-The symbolization behind these dishes is truly charming – the abundance of lentils is believed to represent the money that will come our way in the coming year.
+The symbolism behind these dishes is truly charming – the abundance of lentils is believed to represent the money that will come our way in the coming year.
 So, the more lentils you eat, the more money you’ll make!
 To conclude this delightful feast, dried fruit and grapes are served.
 It is said that having grapes on the table on New Year’s Day will bring good fortune, as those who partake in them will have financial prosperity throughout the year.
 Such traditions add a touch of magic and anticipation to the festivities!

 GOING OUT WITH A BANG.